 Today I choose to be present to my feelings, aware of my needs, and accepting of my self… this however, was not always the case.

 Hi, I'm Brenda,

 For many years I was…

 As relationships came and went, I found myself separated from long-time friends, and seeking out anyone who might accept me.
 I found refuge in new circles of friends, but at the same time felt so lost within myself.
 In my final year of high school, my life was more about the next party and longing for a relationship to make me happy, than it was about what future possibilities were available to me.
-I was dabbling with drinking and drugs, and by the time I graduated highschool, I found myself addicted to heroin.
+I was dabbling with drinking and drugs, and by the time I graduated from high school, I found myself addicted to heroin.

 After one year out of high school, I made my way into college.
 It took a couple of years, dropped out once, and changed programs, until I finally graduated with a banking certificate and landed a career in financial services.
 I was a highly functioning addict; I worked hard, but I played hard.
 While I continually fought to overcome my addiction of heroin, I was constantly pulled back in from that desire to be included.

 I struggled to see myself as an individual with strengths and value, yet I knew the life I was living was not how I wanted to be.

 Meanwhile, I was working my way up the corporate ladder of a major Canadian bank, connecting with people and offering financial advice and services.
 I felt content in my work.
 I was making a difference in peoples lives, helping them manage their financial needs.
 This, coupled with the sense of stability in the financial world, and some emerging self-confidence, kept me anchored to the bank and its people for many years.